lucascalz8/firedex/README.md

 # Firedex

-FireDeX is a cross-layer middleware that facilitates timely and effective exchange of data for coordinating emergency response activities.
-Emergency scenarios may challenge/congest the network infrastructure.
+FireDeX is a cross-layer middleware that supports timely delivery of mission-critical messages (i.e. events) over an IoT data exchange service.
+Emergency scenarios may challenge or congest the network infrastructure.
 FireDeX addresses these situations by prioritizing event delivery and by dropping some low priority events.
-It adopts a publish-subscribe data exchange paradigm with brokers at the network edge to manage prioritized delivery of mission-critical data from IoT sources to relevant subscribers.

 See [1, 2] for more details on the FireDeX middleware.